New York City Travel Guide

 Food Type: Southern

-With its exposed brick interior, the world's largest collection of hot sauce and catfish and hickory chips delivered fresh from Mississippi, Acme Bar & Grill is as far south you have to go to enjoy the cuisine of the Deep South.
+With its exposed brick interior, the world's largest collection of hot sauce and catfish and hickory chips delivered fresh from Mississippi, Acme Bar & Grill is as far south as you have to go to enjoy the cuisine of the Deep South.
 Creole delights, such as Louisiana seafood gumbo, Creole jambalaya and 'Catfish Po-Boys' (a traditional submarine sandwich originating from Louisiana) are in abundance - the mashed potato is famous!
-Open daily for lunch and dinner, and brunch on weekends.
+Open daily for lunch and dinner, and brunch on weekends.<br /><br />

-Address: 54 Great Jones Street New York City
+Address: 359 1st Avenue New York City

 Address: 131 2nd Ave New York City